Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Left-Inverse-Penalized Empirical Risk

-Let $P^*$ represent the distribution of the training data $\bX_1,\ldots,\bX_n$ in the $D$-dimensional Euclidean space $\mathbb R^D$ equipped with the Borel $\sigma$-algebra $\mathscr B(\mathbb R^D)$.
-Typically, the ambient dimension, $D$, is quite large, but it is reasonable to assume that the examples $\bX_i$ may have originated from latent variables residing in a lower-dimensional space.
-To address this, we select an integer $d>0$ significantly smaller than $D$ and aim to learn a generative distribution that is a smooth transformation of the uniform distribution in $[0,1]^d$.
-We express this notion using the following notation:
+Let $P^*$ be the distribution of training data $\bX_1,\ldots,\bX_n$ in the $D$-dimensional Euclidean space $\mathbb R^D$ equipped with the Borel $\sigma$-algebra $\mathscr B(\mathbb R^D)$.
+While $D$ is typically large, we assume that the examples $\bX_i$ may originate from latent variables in a lower-dimensional space of dimension $d$.
+This is closely related to the so-called ``manifold assumption'' \citep{fefferman2016,NarayananM10}.
+To capture this, several popular algorithms such as GAN or WGAN, choose an integer $d>0$ much smaller than $D$ and seek to learn a generative distribution $\hat P_n$ as a smooth transformation of the uniform distribution in $[0,1]^d$.
+This is the setting considered in this paper: the trained generative distribution is chosen of the form $P_g = g\sharp \mathcal\,\mathcal U_d$, where $g:[0,1]^d\to\mathbb R^D$ is called the push-forward map and $P_g$ defined by $P_g(A) = P(g^{-1}(A))$, $\forall A\in\mathscr B(\mathbb R^D)$, is the push-forward distribution.

-This assumption allows us to cover the mis-specified scenario.
-Specifically, we refer to the well-specified setting when the true distribution $P^*$ is the push-forward of $\mathcal U_d$ by an $L^*$-Lipschitz-continuous function, corresponding to \textsf{A}$(L^*,0)$.
-Thus, the parameter $\sigma^*$ quantifies the level of mis-specification or departure from a well-specified setting.
+In this paper, we study learned distributions obtained by minimizing the penalized empirical risk using a suitable penalty.
+Let $\mathcal{H}$ and $\mathcal G$ be two functional classes such that

+Let $\sf d$ be a distance on the space of probability distributions.
+For $q\geqslant 1$, we define the left inverse penalty